hasmashaik/hasmashaik/README.md

  👀 I’m interested in  Software development
 - 🌱 I’m have learned C, Java, Html and CSS and Python 💞️ I’m looking to collaborate with  job as a fresher...
+I am a proactive person ,and I have strong communication Skills also.
 - 📫 You can contact me through mail: hasma200114@gmail.com  ...

 <!---